ECSlidingViewController/ECSlidingViewController/README.md

 ### Well Behaved View Controller Container

-Your view controllers will receive the appropriate view lifecycle and rotation methods at the right time.
+Your view controllers will receive the appropriate view life cycle and rotation methods at the right time.
 Their layouts will be appropriately updated on rotation or bound changes while respecting their `edgesForExtendedLayout` property.

 This allows you to use `ECSlidingViewController` in a similar fashion you would use a `UINavigationController`, `UITabBarController`, `UIPageViewController`, etc...